 - It is a powerful tool to aid in bathroom training your pup.

-- It provides your puppy with a place, much like a den in nature, that he can call his own and where he can feel safe.
+- It provides your puppy with a place of his own where he can feel safe.

 - It safeguards your home from puppy destruction.

-- The use of a crate provides your pup with structure in his day-to-day life.
+- The use of a crate provides you with downtime from supervising the pup.

 - It is a place where your pup can go to have a nap and sleep off the exercise from socializing, playing games, and training.